Calculating Careers: What Can You Do with a Math Degree?

-There are many transferable skills and knowledge sets that make your math degree worth it.
-Dr. David Sze is the technical program facilitator in mathematics at Southern New Hampshire University (SNHU), and he notes these three specific areas of math-degree expertise:
+There are many transferable skills and knowledge sets that can make your math degree worth it.
+Gruen notes these three specific areas of math-degree expertise:

 - Logical reasoning: Recognize valid, partially (informally) valid, and invalid logic